DenKomm/warhammer-battlescribe-css/readme.md

 ![](pics/40k_screen.png)

-When printed, sheets are set into two columns, which works well for most Kill Team rosters but not so well for 40K because units feature more information.
+When printed, KillTeam sheets are set into two columns, which works well for most Kill Team rosters but not so well for 40K because units feature more information, thus 40K sheets are single column.
 Printed Kill Team sheets look like this:

 ![](pics/kt_print.jpg)